mikkokotola/populationgraphs/README.md

 ![alt text](./worldbank_screen.png "World Bank population data visualizer screenshot")

+## Deployed version
+The app is deployed at xxx.

+## Backend
+Source for cloud function version of backend is at https://github.com/mikkokotola/populationgraphs-backendfunction.

 ## How to install
 Nothing needed to install.
 This is a simple frontend using data from a REST API.